 Evolucio is the international alumni association of Leiden University College and aims to connect graduates with each other and to the college.
 Every graduate of LUC successively joins Evolucio.
 Throughout the year they organize events, where alumni can explore, engage and more importantly (re-)connect with fellow alumni, students and staff.
-You can join Evolucio's LinkedIn group to stay updated on upcoming events, (international) meet-ups and vacancies.
-The board of Evolucio consists of LUC graduates.
-If you would like to join the board or would like to work with Evolucio, you can reach them at evolucio.board@gmail.com.
+After graduating, you can join Evolucio's LinkedIn group to stay updated on upcoming events, (international) meet-ups and vacancies.
 More information on the association can be found on their website.